laristra/documentation/index.md

 ## GitHub
 GitHub is a collection of millions of repositories that offers services to facilitate collaboration on and development of a project.
 GitHub offers version control, which records who made each change to a repository and when.
 GitHub is the largest host of source code in the world.
 Source code is computer instructions readable to humans, which is helpful because other users can study and further develop on their own, whereas code solely readable to computers would not provide this capability.
 README files provide a description of a project.

-### Create Github Account
-Go to [the Github website](github.com/join) and enter a username, email address, and password.

 ### Terminal
 The command line on Terminal starts with the name of the computer followed by the name of the user.
 Type commands after the $.